Apple’s ‘Think Different’ campaign gets updated for a new generation by AI

 Photo: Business.com/Midjourney

-On the other hand, while these proposals have the general style of the originals, they don’t have quite the same focus.
-The ads from 25 years ago used timeless faces — ones that were still immediately recognizable even though the people in question has passed away long before.
-The ads didn’t have 1990s celebs, like Eminem or Michael Jordan.
+On the other hand, while these proposed AI updates to the “Think different” pantheon exhibit the general style of the originals, they don’t quite show the same focus.
+The ads from 25 years ago used timeless faces — ones that were still immediately recognizable even though most of the people in question had passed away long before.
+The ads didn’t feature 1990s celebs like Eminem or Michael Jordan.

 Newsletters